 Both angioedema and hives are typically caused by an allergic reaction to food or medication.
 Other substances, such as pollen, pet dander, and insect bites, may also trigger angioedema.
 In very rare cases, the swelling can be a symptom of a more serious health condition, such as Hodgkin’s disease.
 Some areas of the body, such as the face and limbs, are more prone to swelling than others.

-When angioedema show up in a family, the condition is known as hereditary angioedema.
-Hereditary angioedema has different causes, symptoms, treatments, and complications than regular angioedema.
+When angioedema is passed from a parent to a child through genetic transmission, the condition is known as hereditary angioedema.
+Hereditary angioedema has different causes, symptoms, treatments, and complications than acquired angioedema.

 - insect bites

 Angioedema may also develop as a result of an infection or illness, such as lupus or leukemia.
 Hereditary angioedema occurs in people with a family history of the condition.

 Certain factors can increase your risk of developing angioedema.
 These include: